• Skip to main content

 Notable Projects

-Ryan joined the St. Louis studio in 2013 and has devoted considerable focus on some of Rosemann’s most challenging historic preservation work.
+Ryan joined the St. Louis studio in June of 2013 and has devoted considerable focus on some of Rosemann’s most challenging historic preservation work.
 He has also succeeded in the construction business, gaining valuable project management, and estimating skills.
 In this capacity, he effectively merges constructability solutions with design issues to bring deeper value to his project work.
 With previous experience in senior housing and healthcare, he also spearheads many of Rosemann’s senior living projects.

 While earning his Master of Architecture from the University of Kansas, Ryan was active in the Theta Chi Fraternity.
 He continued his leadership activities through involvement with AIA’s Young Architects Forum.